Site-specific works

 Work: composter (2004)

 Hiv(e) was the critically acclaimed project orchestrated by Greg Streak of PULSE.
-Artists were to respond to the functional needs of Gozololo (a center for children with AIDS or orphaned as a result of their parents having died of the pandemic).
+Artists were to respond to the functional needs of Gozololo (a centre for children with AIDS or orphaned as a result of their parents having died of the pandemic).
 The brief was to make a functional contribution whilst still retaining artistic integrity and poetry.

-Suitably wry, a dotted blue plastic compost bin is inserted into the perimeter fence of ‘Gozololo’.
+“Suitably wry, a dotted blue plastic compost bin is inserted into the perimeter fence of ‘Gozololo’.
 The white dots puncture the surface of the bin and thus aerate the collected waste and detritus of the site, processing it into compost.
 The piece is both conceptually rich as well as literally enriching.
 Streak’s piece has dots that mark the spot, a spot that sits not on the fence but in it, a funky visual/verbal pun that allows access from both sides – it links both the inside and outside of ‘Gozololo’.” – Virginia Mackenny

 Prophet Isaiah Shembe (2003 / 2004)